 Learn a language, experience a new culture.
-There's something for everyone on our Open Access Programme.
+There's something for everyone in our Open Access Programme.

-Languages for All runs courses for University of Birmingham students, staff, and members of the public.
-Courses are held on the main University Edgbaston campus.
+Open Access gives everyone the opportunity to take a Languages for All course, including University of Birmingham postgraduate students, staff, and members of the public.
+You will study alongside students who take our courses as part of their programme of study or as extracurricular modules.
+All classes are held on the main University Edgbaston campus.

 Before enrolling on a course always check your starting level.
-Don't guess.
-One of the key factors in getting the most out of your language course is to start at the correct level, and this will depend on your previous language experience.
+One of the key factors in getting the most out of your language course is to start at the correct level, and this will depend on your previous experience and study.

-If you have some previous knowledge of the language but are unsure of your current level, refer to the Quick Guide below and maybe try one of our placement tests which you can print and complete at leisure.
-We have tests for most of the languages offered and they will give you an indication of your current language level.
+If you have some previous knowledge of your chosen language but are unsure of your entry level, refer to the Quick Guide below.
+We also recommend you try one of our online placement tests .
+We have tests for most languages in our programme and they give you a good indication of the most appropriate entry level for you.

 - Post beginner (already completed a Beginners course) - start at Level 2